 - Open the deposition menu for particulate specie 1 and set the default values for Cs-137 deposition forcing a deposition velocity of 0.001 m/s.
 We are assuming that all other particulate species deposit the same way as Cs-137.
 The specie 2 menu for noble gases should have all values as zero.
 Notice at this point we have not set any radioactive decay or emissions.
 This will all be computed in a post-processing step after the HYSPLIT simulation has completed.

-- The last thing needed is to open the Advanced / Configuration / Concentration In-line conversion menu (10) and change the single particle mass dimension from 1 to 2.
+- The last thing needed is to open the Advanced / Configuration Setup / Concentration In-line conversion menu (10) and change the single particle mass dimension from 1 to 2.
 This insures that both species will be on the same particle which saves computation time as only half as many particles need to be released.
-Then open the particle release number menu (4) and set the particle number to 24000 and a maximum value of at least that so that 1000 particles will be released each emission hour.
+Then open the particle release number menu (4) and set the particle and maximum numbers to 12000 so that 500 particles will be released each emission hour.
 Then save and Run Model.

 - The model results can be compared with measurements posted by the Japan Nuclear Regulation Authority.
 The integrated dose map one year after the accident 11 March 2012 shows that the plume deposition from that one-day release event dominated the long-term deposition patterns.
 The model predicted dose map can be recomputed to estimate the one-year dose which will be dominated by the longer half life radionuclides such as Cs-137